-Christian Ed oversees the operation and the promotion of all of the Christian Education programs of Reformation.
+Christian Ed oversees the operation and the promotion of all Christian Education programs of Reformation.

-This includes continuous programs: Adult Education (including Adult Forum, Bible Study, Lenten, and other small group studies, and Women’s Connection), Youth Education (confirmation and senior high classes), Library, Stepping Stones, Sunday Nursery, Sunday School; and programming that runs for a limited time: Scholar in Residence, Vacation Bible School, and other special events.
+This includes continuous programs: Adult Education Faith Builders (including Adult Forum, Bible Study, Faith-Life Connections, Lenten and other small group studies, and Women’s Connection), First Communion, Youth Education (confirmation and Breakfast Club), Library, Stepping Stones, Sunday School; and programming that runs for a limited time: Scholar in Residence, Vacation Bible School, and other special events.

 In addition, Christian Education interacts with other Ministries in a variety of ways: Community Action (food drives and Aid for Friends), Eco (Earth Day events), and Youth (Bear Mountain) as well as the Reformation Schools Board.

 These opportunities at Reformation are designed to help members and others in the community to grow in the spiritual dimension of their lives and to build a living faith.
-Sunday mornings from September through Mid-June, they are scheduled at 9:45 a.m.
+They are scheduled on Sunday mornings from September through Mid-June at 9:45 a.m.

 This includes Confirmation Class and Senior High Class that meet weekly also on Sunday mornings at 9:45 a.m.
 Confirmation Class engages the seventh and eighth graders in such subjects as discipleship, Lutheran teachings, commitment to God’s call, living a Christian life, etc. and prepares them for Confirmation.
 The service of Confirmation is held in October.